boeckmann/asm6502/README.txt

          JMP ($4711)

-       The following one is a syntax error because the assembler assumes indirect addressing mode instead of a sub-expression grouped by
+       The following one is a syntax error, because the assembler assumes indirect addressing mode instead of a sub-expression grouped by
        parentheses:

          JMP (2+3)*1000

-       If one wants to start an expression with an opening parentheses, while not indicating indirect addressing to the assembler, one can
-       write:
+       To correct this, you may rewrite it as:

          JMP +(2+3)*1000